Judah-Libera/RPG/ReadMe.txt

 RPG Vx.x.x.zip has a compressed version of the debug folder to use when creatign a project to run this.

 If your trying to read the code, im sorry for your suffering.
 This wasn't originally written to be readable by anyone else and its too much to go fix now. lesson learned.
+I also started this in 9th grade, so i wasn't really concerned with writing quality code for most of this projects lifetime.